VISIT OUR ART STORE ▶

 How Charcoal Reacts with Watercolor in Different Stages

-Now that we know the types of charcoal, it's time to see how they react over watercolor at different stages.
+Now that the types of charcoal are known, it’s time to see how they react over watercolor at different stages.
 This is where things get exciting.

 Using Charcoal Over Dry Watercolor Washes

-I make a note next to each so I don't forget which is which.
+The artist makes a note next to each so they don’t forget which is which.

 Draw circles with three types of charcoal

-Then, I grab a Q-tip and blend over the woodless charcoal first.
+Then, the artist grabs a Q-tip and blends over the woodless charcoal first.
 It gives a soft look, almost like shadows.
 It feels like blending on regular drawing paper but over a colorful wash.

 You can go back in with more layers if you want.
-I flip my Q-tip to the clean side and blend the compressed charcoal.
+The artist flips the Q-tip to the clean side and blends the compressed charcoal.
 It blends further and leaves more texture behind.

-When I get to willow charcoal, it blends softly and gives a nice mid-tone.
-You won't see as much texture here.
+When the artist gets to willow charcoal, it blends softly and gives a nice mid-tone.
+You won’t see as much texture here.

-You can see how each type blends over the dried paint when I hold the paper up.
-It's a soft, layered effect that's satisfying.
+You can see how each type blends over the dried paint when the artist holds the paper up.
+It’s a soft, layered effect that’s satisfying.

 Use a Q-tip to blend circles